IN PICS | AmaZulu King reflects on faith and legacy at royal prayer service

 AmaZulu King Misuzulu KaZwelithini's desire to maintain his relationship with his late mother, Queen Mantfombi, in the afterlife is what ignited his religious side.

-Misuzulu revealed that when he recounted the conversation he had with her mother, it convinced him to go to church.
-"She had dedicated her life to the Lord and had no doubt that she would be with Him in heaven one day," he said.
+Misuzulu revealed a conversation he had had with his mother had convinced him to go to church.
+“She had dedicated her life to the Lord and had no doubt that she would be with Him in heaven one day,” he said.

-"'From the way you love me and don't go to church, our relationship will only exist in this world.
-Forget about heaven because people who live as you do don't make it there.'"
-He said those words from his mother forced him to reflect deeply, and that's when he realised life in this world was short.
-He used the example of the late King Shaka Zulu, saying he had only lived for around 40 years but had been gone for almost 200 years.
+“From the way you love me and don't go to church, our relationship will only exist in this world.
+Forget about heaven because people who live as you do don't make it there.”
+He said those words from his mother forced him to reflect deeply and that's when he realised life in this world was short.
+He used the example of the late King Shaka Zulu, saying he had only lived for about 40 years but had been gone for almost 200 years.

 “That touched me a lot and I had a long and deep introspection.
 She was showing me the difference between living for the now and living for the tomorrow.”